zentol/incubator-flink/docs/python_programming_guide.md

 Standard data sink methods:

 {% highlight scala %}
-// write DataSet to a file on the local file system textData.write_text("file:///my/result/on/localFS")
+ write DataSet to a file on the local file system textData.write_text("file:///my/result/on/localFS")

-// write DataSet to a file on a HDFS with a namenode running at nnHost:nnPort textData.write_text("hdfs://nnHost:nnPort/my/result/on/localFS")
+ write DataSet to a file on a HDFS with a namenode running at nnHost:nnPort textData.write_text("hdfs://nnHost:nnPort/my/result/on/localFS")

-// write DataSet to a file and overwrite the file if it exists textData.write_text("file:///my/result/on/localFS", WriteMode.OVERWRITE)
+ write DataSet to a file and overwrite the file if it exists textData.write_text("file:///my/result/on/localFS", WriteMode.OVERWRITE)

-// tuples as lines with pipe as the separator "a|b|c" val values: DataSet[(String, Int, Double)] = // [...]
-values.write_csv("file:///path/to/the/result/file", line_delimiter="\n", field_delimiter="|")
+ tuples as lines with pipe as the separator "a|b|c" values.write_csv("file:///path/to/the/result/file", line_delimiter="\n", field_delimiter="|")

-// this writes tuples in the text formatting "(a, b, c)", rather than as CSV lines values.write_text("file:///path/to/the/result/file")
+ this writes tuples in the text formatting "(a, b, c)", rather than as CSV lines values.write_text("file:///path/to/the/result/file")
 {% endhighlight %}